yohm/network_analysis/README.md

 We prepared gnuplot scripts to make plots.

 ```
-./plot/plot_all.sh [result directory]
+./plot/plot_all.sh <result directory> [figure directory]
 ```

-The argument specifies the output directory.
+The first argument specifies the output directory.
 Please specify the directories where the result files are generated.
 In the same directory, figure files are generated.
 For example, run